Vannobble/Automatic-Sorting-Tomato/README.md

 * Manual sorting based on color is inefficient, time-consuming, and prone to human error.
 * Need for a low-cost and scalable solution for object classification in educational or small-scale industrial settings.
 * Difficulty in handling multiple I2C color sensors simultaneously due to address conflicts.
+* Single-sensor classification may be inaccurate due to lighting variation, noise, or sensor failure.

 ### Goals

 * Detect and classify objects based on their color using multiple TCS34725 sensors.
-* Use majority voting from multiple sensors to increase classification accuracy.
+* Use majority voting from multiple sensors to increase classification accuracy and fault tolerance.
 * Activate a servo motor to perform an action (e.g., sorting, signaling) when a specific color is detected.

 ### Solution Statements

 * Use TCS34725 sensors to obtain RGB and clear values from detected objects.
 * Implement a TCA9548A I2C multiplexer to control multiple identical I2C sensors.
-* Apply color classification logic and majority voting to determine the dominant object color.
+* Apply color classification logic and **majority voting (fault tolerant system)** to determine the dominant object color from all sensor inputs.
 * Control a servo motor to respond to detected color (e.g., move when red is detected).
 * Display sensor data and classifications through Serial Monitor for evaluation and debugging.

+## Fault Tolerance Mechanism

+To ensure the system is robust against false readings from any single sensor, this project includes:

+* **Redundancy**: Three sensors observe the same object simultaneously.
+* **Majority Vote Logic**: The system compares classifications from all sensors.
+If at least **two sensors agree on the same color**, that classification is considered correct.
+* **Fallback Handling**: If fewer than two sensors detect an object or no majority is found, the system safely assumes "No object" or "Unknown", and the actuator remains idle.
+* **Improved Accuracy**: This mechanism increases classification reliability under inconsistent lighting or partial occlusion.

 ## Prerequisites